JetBrains/amper/docs/Documentation.md

 |-build.gradle.kts
 ```

-For migration of an existing Gradle project there is a compatibility mode (see also [Gradle migration guide](GradleMigration.md)).
+For migration of an existing Gradle project, there is a compatibility mode (see also [Gradle migration guide](GradleMigration.md)).
 To set the compatibility mode, add the following snippet to a module.yaml file:
 ```yaml
 module: